1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Blood Tests

-We measure tumor markers such as carcinoembryonic antigen (CEA) and assess overall blood counts and organ function.
+Samples that are measured include carcinoembryonic antigen (CEA) and overall blood counts and organ status.

 Imaging Studies